-The growth of technology since she was born has been dramatic: all manner of new digital devices in our homes, changed ways of working and doing business and an astonishing array of ways to connect with our friends and family.
+The growth of technology since she was born has been dramatic: all manner of new digital devices in our homes have changed how we work and do business and offer an astonishing array of ways to connect with our friends and family.

 Schools also teach disciplines, of course.
 A discipline (like physics) is built on principles, ideas, knowledge and laws.
 Disciplines are broadly applicable and they don’t date.
 So, every toddler knows that when they jump up, they fall back to the ground.
 They'll probably even be told this is due to gravity.
 Learning about gravity, and the laws of physics, will serve them well in future life, regardless of whether they become a physicist.
 In the same way, learning that we can interpret the past and understand the conditions and forces that have brought us into the present (the discipline we call history) is a vital part of education.